 Dr. Louise Doyle, General Manager – HR Leadership, Education and Talent Development

-"I found the DBA in WIT to be both stretching and fulfilling.
+"I found the DBA to be both stretching and fulfilling.
 It is ideal for managers and executives seeking a programme with academic rigour, that will cultivate research skills whilst always recognising the importance of a practical contribution arising from the research.
-The programme’s structure means that firstly it is not necessary to be based near WIT and secondly, it can be combined effectively with work and other commitments.
+The programme’s structure means that firstly it is not necessary to be based on or near campus and secondly, it can be combined effectively with work and other commitments.
 The programme faculty are approachable and supportive and work with you to help overcome the research challenges encountered and to create a rich learning experience.
 The DBA requires significant effort but is extremely worthwhile."

 Dr. Peggy Coady, Accounting & Auditing Director, Memorial University of Newfoundland

-“The DBA program at WIT is rewarding and challenging.
+“The DBA program is rewarding and challenging.
 The academic rigour of the program and the balance between research and practice is impressive.
-The WIT students and faculty are very supportive and the online library resources are outstanding.
+The students and faculty are very supportive and the online library resources are outstanding.
 The program is well suited for a busy executive who might not live in the Waterford area.”

-Dr. Ronan O'Loughlin, Director of Education and Training, Institute of Chartered Accountants in Ireland
+Ronan O'Loughlin, Director of Education and Training, Institute of Chartered Accountants in Ireland